Primary Navigation Mobile

 There are three types of hybrids.
 The standard hybrid (sometimes referred to as a self-charging hybrid) has a regular petrol or diesel engine that works alongside a battery pack and an electric motor.
 The car can use electricity or fuel, or both, which makes it more economical when compared with regular petrol cars.
 The car’s batteries are topped up by recovering regenerative energy lost through braking, or from the engine itself.

 On the other end of the hybrid technology fence sits the mild hybrid.
-These models use a very small electric motor and battery pack, which are not capable of powering the car on electric power alone like a traditional hybrid.
+These models use a very small electric motor and battery pack, which are not always capable of powering the car on electric power alone like a traditional hybrid.
 It’s best to think of these as a kind of advanced start/stop system.

 4